Reconfigurable-Computing-CalPoly-Pomona/cFS_MSTAR/README.md

 You can follow the following instructions to setup your PYNQ-Z1/Z2 with cFS preinstalled.

+### Connectint to the board
+You have several ways to establish the connection with your PYNQ-Z1/Z2 board.

+#### Using PuTTY:
+If you connect a USB to Micro-USB cable to your computer you will be able to use a COM port to connect to your PYNQ board.
+First power on your board and wait for it to boot up.
+You will know that the board has booted when the blue LED light flashed and LED light labeled DONE lights up.
+To find the correct COM port on Windows go to your Device Manager and look for the PYNQ board under the ports drop down option.

+Once you find the correct COM port open PuTTY and select Serial from the menu on the left side.
+There you can change the settings to match the PYNQ board.
+The settings should be entered as follows
+- Speed (baud): 115200
+- Data bits: 8
+- Stop bits: 1
+- Parity: None
+- Flow control: None
+Then you should be able to send commands using PuTTY

+#### Using Wifi
+You can connect the PYNQ board onto the Router with Ethernet cables to have Internet access with your board.
+And you can establish connection with your board through Wifi.
+*You need to make sure that you are connecting to the same Wifi with your board connected to.

 **Principal Investigator:**

 **- Dr. Mohamed El-Hadedy:** Assistant Professor, Electrical and Computer Engineering department, College of Engineering, California State Polytechnic University, Pomona.